 The capacity of the cells to form colonies was assessed using a colony formation test.
-Briefly, 60-mm plates containing 2,000 cells were planted, and the cells were cultured for two weeks at 37°C with 5% CO2.
-After fixation with methanol for 30 minutes, cells were stained with nitro blue tetrazolium chloride overnight.
-The images were taken by Gel imaging system(Hangzhou Shenhua Technology Co., Ltd., Hangzhou, China), and ImageJ Software version 1.53t was used to count the colonies.
-Colonies containing >50 cells were tallied.
-Every experiment was run three times to ensure reproducibility and reliability of the results.
+Briefly, 2000 cells were planted in 60-mm plates and cultured for two weeks at 37 °C with 5% CO2.
+After fixation with methanol for 30 min, the cells were stained with nitro blue tetrazolium chloride overnight.
+Images were taken using a Gel imaging system (Hangzhou Shenhua Technology Co., Ltd., Hangzhou, China), and ImageJ Software version 1.53t was used to count the colonies.
+Colonies containing more than 50 cells were tallied.
+Each experiment was run three times to ensure the reproducibility and reliability of the results.